Why a Master's in Psychology Positions You for Diverse Opportunities

 If psychology classes focused on research methods spark your curiosity, you may consider using your degree to become a survey researcher.
 People in this role help all different types of organizations and agencies design surveys, coordinate their delivery and then analyze and interpret the collected data, according to BLS.

-Since survey researchers handle all aspects of the process, from creation to the presentation of results, BLS recommends that job candidates possess skills in analysis, critical thinking and problem-solving.
-These are skills psychology programs such as SNHU's are designed to develop, along with experience in statistics and methodology.
+Since survey researchers handle all aspects of the process, from creation to the presentation of results, BLS recommended that job candidates possess skills in analysis, critical thinking and problem-solving.
+Psychology programs such as SNHU's are designed to develop these skills, along with experience in statistics and methodology.

 Adjunct Instructors